Ruard/ProcsIT.Azure.Functions.DependencyInjection/README.md

 Remarks:

  - The project containing the WebJobsExtensionStartup class needs to target netstandard2.0.
 Otherwise the Startup is ignored.
  - ILogger is for the function only.
 Ilogger is not injected in referenced services.
-Use ILogger<T> for those services.
+Use ILogger&lt;T> for those services.